martinabrle/aks-java-demo/docs/aks-github-actions.md

 ![Architecture Diagram](./aks-java-demo-architecture.drawio.png)

-* Copy the repo's content into your personal or organizational GitHub Account
+* Copy [this](https://github.com/martinabrle/aks-java-demo) repo's content into your personal or organizational GitHub Account
+* Copy pet clinic app's config repo content from [this](https://github.com/martinabrle/aks-java-demo-config) repo into your personal or organizational GitHub Account
 * *Note: This limited example is not utilising GitHub->Settings->Environments.
 It would make sense to have separated DEVE, TEST, UAT and PRODUCTION environments*
 * Click on *GitHub->Settings->Secrets and variables->Actions->Secrets* and set the following GitHub action secrets:
 ```